containers/buildah/docs/buildah-build.1.md

 https://github.com/containers/common/blob/main/docs/containerignore.5.md

+Note: when the argument to ADD is a git repository, the local .containerignore is not applied.

 **registries.conf** (`/etc/containers/registries.conf`)

 registries.conf is the configuration file which specifies which container registries should be consulted when completing image names which do not include a registry or domain portion.